-Santa came early in 2011 and delivered a HP 2105TM touch monitor.
+Santa came early in 2011 and delivered a HP L2105tm touch monitor.
 This is a HD quality flat screen with touch capability and can be found under $300.
 Because of the higher resolution, I was able to split the old CTC panel into two larger panels, spreading out the graphics and icons.
 Both the Quaker Valley and Conrail panels share the same monitor, but a touch will bring one or the other to the front.
 The latest version of the panel still includes sound to the code buttons and some toggle switches.
 I had also added a bell when the trains OS (go on sheet) at each of the QVRR control points and when a B&O train shows up from Punxsutawney or Cumberland and when trains are powered up in the Conrail Staging.
 Using a faster laptop, I am encouraged to add more and more animation and sound to the panel.Several years ago I added a JMRI clock to the QV CTC panel .
 After upgrading to version 2.6, I experimented with Ken Cameron's NCE clock contribution originally out in version 1.9.2.
 It now is a fast clock married to the NCE command station.
 I even added a toggle switch to turn it on and freeze time if the Dispatcher desires.
 With the space permitted with the new monitor, I thought it should be moved off of the panel and found a nice oak wood case to house it.
-I'm working on animating the pendulum of the regulator clock.
+I later added an animated pendulum to the regulator clock.
 The swinging pendulum shows through a tranparency in the clock body on the xml panel.

 The track diagrams for both panels were developed using MS Paint.
 I cut them

 from the older dual panel and resized and cleaned them up.
 Making the Conrail panel more

 than the prototypical US&S panel 15 wide, I was able to create some

 space between interlockings and move two turnout levers that lived on